QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

     - Status
         - There are usually interfaces to get some status information about a process as well, such as how long it has run for, or what state it is in.
 - C programs use the stack for local variables, function parameters, and return addresses
+- heap
-- heap: used for explicitly requested dynamically-allocated data; programs request such space by calling malloc() and free it explicitly by calling free()
+    - used for explicitly requested dynamically-allocated data
+    - programs request such space by calling malloc() and free it explicitly by calling free()
 - process states:
     - Running
         - In the running state, a process is running on a processor.
 This means it is executing instructions.